|

 have known is turned inside out once you return home and confront the pile of family members

 congealing before your eyes.
-The craftsmanship
+The

-you can’t deny.
-What you also can’t
+becoming a reality you can’t deny.
+What

-deny is the exclusion of Damon, your boy, the one you’d been teaching the trade.
-It’s done on purpose, you think, the sparing
+you also can’t deny is the exclusion of Damon, your boy, the one you’d been

-of him a message within a message.
-Your belief
+purpose, you think, the sparing of him a message within a message.
+Your belief in this is sound but the parts

-in this is sound but the parts you require to understand the depth of everything
+you require to understand the depth of everything going down is far from the

-going down is far from the you of then, the man you wish you’d never become.
-Either way, it’s why you change your
+you of then, the man you wish you’d never become.

-mind and agree to what Carlos has asked; why you finally agree to take one for
+why you finally agree to take one for the team.

-release is achieved, however, but even this comes at a price.
+Early release is achieved, however, but even this comes at a price.
 Damon, the boy who survived, he has by now embraced Carlos, becoming

 his second in command.
 Reunited, he looks